Southwind Adventures

 Do I need a visa?

-Travelers with a US or Canadian passport do not need a visa.
-Visit (www.embassy.org/embassies/bo.html) for entry requirements if your passport is from another country; or (http://travel.state.gov/foreignentryreqs.html) for further details pertaining to US citizens.
+Yes.
+Travelers with a US passport DO REQUIRE a visa to visit any part of Bolivia.
+Canadian citizens do not need a visa for stays up to 30 days.
+Visit www.projectvisa.com for entry requirements if your passport is from another country; or the US State Department website for further details pertaining to US citizens.

 Is my passport valid?

 Your passport must be valid at least 6 months following the end of your trip for entry into Bolivia.
-If it expires sooner, you must get a renewal (http://travel.state.gov/passport/get/get_840.html).
+If it expires sooner, you must get a renewal.

 Do I need any shots?

-No vaccinations are required for travel to Bolivia from the USA.
-Call the CDC Travelers' Hot Line at 888-232-3228 or visit the website (www.cdc.gov/travel).
-Most travelers receive innoculations for Hepatitis A, Typhoid Fever and Tetanus.
-If traveling to the Amazon region, you should consider Malaria prophylaxis and Yellow fever.
+The only required vaccination for entry to Bolivia is Yellow Fever if you are visiting tropical areas or coming from a country with risk of yellow fever.
+Call the CDC Travelers’ Hot Line at 888-232-3228 or visit the website (www.cdc.gov/travel) for further information.
+Most travelers receive inoculations for Hepatitis A, Typhoid Fever and Tetanus.
+If traveling to the Amazon region, you should also consider Malaria prophylaxis.

 When can I expect more details on my trip?

-You will receive two mailings: 1.
+You will receive two sets of information by email: 1.
 Pre-departure materials once your trip is guaranteed, typically 2-4 months prior to your departure; and 2.
 Final Documents sent 8-14 days before you leave.

 When is my balance due?

-Your land balance is due 90 days prior to departure.
-An invoice will be sent with your pre-departure packet.
+Your land balance is due 90 days prior to departure for Signature Trips and generally due at 120 days for Custom Trips.
+An invoice indicating your balance due will be sent with your pre-departure information.

 Will I be met at the airport?